Jiganesh/ProgrammingConcepts/README.md

 **Non Functional Requirements** - Requirements that describe performance, quality and constraints under which system should operate
 - Example : A Diner should serve best steaks in town.

-**Content Delivery Network** - Geographically dispersed servers used to deliver static content like images, videos, JS files etc.
+**Content Delivery Network (CDN)** - Geographically dispersed servers used to deliver static content like images, videos, JS files etc.
 - Example : A Diner delivers food.
 Greater the distance, Longer the wait time resulting in bad customer experience.
 The Diner opens cloud kitchens in strategic locations and keeps best seller dishes ready to go to deliver faster.